Here we share our pick of the best things to do in Hoi An with kids for your family trip to Vietnam.

 Read more about our Farming & Fishing Tour experience here.

-Hoi An is renowned for its fabulous food, from small snack stalls at the side of the road to family-run restaurants that have dished up secret recipe meals for generations.
-Taking a food tour of Hoi An with a local guide is a great way to get to know all the best joints in town for lunch and dinner.
-If you’re deciding what to do in Hoi An with kids, I can definitely recommend this.
+Hoi An is renowned as one of the best places in Vietnam for fabulous food, from small snack stalls at the side of the road to family-run restaurants that have dished up secret recipe meals for generations.

-We joined Hoi An Food Tour and learned how to make Banh Bao Banh Vac (white rose dumplings) at the most famous White Rose restaurant in town; visited Anthony Bourdain’s favourite Banh Mi takeaway; sat at the side of the road and ate Xi Ma (sweet black sesame soup) and visited the bustling Central Market for a piping bowl of Cao Lau (Hoi An Noodle Dish).
+We joined Hoi An Food Tour and learned how to make Banh Bao Banh Vac (white rose Hoi An dumplings) at the most famous White Rose restaurant in town.

 Read more about our Hoi An Food Tour here.